gustaveroussy/sopa/README.md

 ### CLI

-Below are example of commands that can be run with the `sopa` CLI:
+Below are examples of commands that can be run with the `sopa` CLI:

 ```bash
 > sopa --help # show command names and arguments